 Monitoring of adverse events (AEs) is critical to the safety of study animals and data integrity.
-The CRB expects that investigators will assess, document, and review all AEs that occur during a clinical trial at regular intervals.
+The Clinical Review Board expects that investigators will assess, document, and review all AEs that occur during a clinical trial at regular intervals.

-- Identifying events that may have immediate effect on the safety of the patient
+- Identifying events that may have an immediate effect on the safety of the patient

 - Informing regulators, investigators, and others of new and important information about events that occur on a clinical trial